 Without going too much into why this happens, servers can occasionally experience issues; they could be overloaded or experiencing a temporary fault.

 A good way to test this theory out is to try connecting to different VPN servers.
-It may well be just a single server or cluster of servers that are causing issues with your Kodi VPN.
-If this is the case, then choosing another server, potentially in a different location could remedy the issues you are experiencing.
+It may well be just a single server or cluster of servers that are causing issues with your VPN with Kodi.
+If this is the case, then choosing another server in a different location could remedy the issues you are experiencing.

 With regard to the changing of the protocols, you can try switching these around to see which protocols are and are not working.

 From time to time, some VPNs can be blocked by antivirus providers or firewalls.
 An easy way to remedy such an issue is to locate your firewall settings and make sure that your VPN is allowed access to the internet.
 This is also typically referred to as ‘whitelisting.’

 An easy way to check and see if this is the root cause of the issue would be to switch your firewall off and follow through to see if the issue is resolved.